gered/pso_gc_tools/decrypt_packets.md

 because I am lazy.
 And because I have a router running [OpenWrt](https://openwrt.org/) which allows me to easily set up packet mirroring with a special iptables kernel module loaded so that I can capture packets directly from my Gamecube.

+If you're running the PSO server yourself, then you can just capture packets from that same machine, no special setup required.

-I'm not going to go into details here on setting up either method.
+I'm not going to go into details here on setting up any of these methods.
 If you're knowledgeable enough to be considering doing packet capture analysis of any sort in the first place, then you should be able to set up either method yourself.

 ### Dumping PSO Server/Client Communication Data Dumps with Wireshark